Skenvy/Sudoku/README.md

 The goal of this is to eventually create something similar to [opensudoku](https://github.com/romario333/opensudoku), or the [newer, current](https://github.com/ogarcia/opensudoku), version of it, as well as putting it on the playstore [similar to ~](https://play.google.com/store/apps/details?id=org.moire.opensudoku), with the inclusion of the originally intended feature/purpose of the JFrame app of determining available moves and how complex a particular game is.
 ## Developing
 ### The first time setup
-_There is no one time setup required as each maven command will dynamically fetch its dependencies._
+_There is no one time setup required as each maven command will dynamically fetch its dependencies._ All you need to do is fork / clone it;
 ### Iterative development
+* `make run` is the simplest test, compiling and executing the JFrame GUI.
-* `make test` will do nothing magical, but is helpful
+* `make test` will run the JUnit tests.
+* `make lint` will evaluate the [Checkstyle rules](https://github.com/Skenvy/Sudoku/blob/main/checkstyle.xml).
 * `make docs` will create the site and then run it on [localhost](http://localhost:8080) with [javadoc here](http://localhost:8080/apidocs/io/github/skenvy/package-summary.html), and the [Checkstyle report here](http://localhost:8080/checkstyle.html).
 ### Run on Desktop
 On any setup that has **make**, `make run` will be your friend.
-Otherwise, `mvn clean compile exec:java` will do the same job.
+If you are in an environment where you can't install `make`, its recipe should be `mvn clean compile exec:java`.
 ## [Open Source Insights](https://deps.dev/maven/io.github.skenvy%3Asudoku)